-By the end of 2021, the London Interbank Offer Rate (LIBOR), one of the global benchmark rates for financial products ranging from loans and bonds to derivatives, will be replaced.
+The London Interbank Offer Rate (LIBOR), one of the global benchmark rates for financial products ranging from loans and bonds to derivatives, will cease by the end of 2021.
 LIBOR is one of the Interbank Offer Rates (IBOR) used globally to set the benchmark rate for a wide range of financial products.

-As a bank with a global network across Asia Pacific, Europe and North America, UOB is engaging regulators across various jurisdictions on the transition from IBOR-based interest rate benchmarks to appropriate alternatives in the banking products we offer to our customers.
+As a bank with a global network across Asia Pacific, Europe and North America, UOB has been engaging regulators across various jurisdictions on the transition from IBOR-based interest rate benchmarks to appropriate alternatives in the banking products we offer to our customers.

 We are committed to providing our customers advance notice before these changes take place to keep you updated on the changes that will impact you.
 We also encourage you to stay up to date on industry developments, including referring to UOB’s Rates Strategy reports on developments of the IBOR transition.